Protect Your Affordable Housing Inventory!

 Lexington: Lexington HPP DRAFT April 2013

-The towns of Belmont, Lexington and Watertown have collectively won a grant to undertake the creation of “Housing Production Plans.”
-The work is being done with assistance from the Metropolitan Area Planning Council supported by funding from the U.S. Dept. of Housing and Urban Development Sustainable Communities Program and the Mass.
+The towns of Belmont, Lexington and Watertown collectively won a grant to undertake the creation of “Housing Production Plans.”
+The work was done with assistance from the Metropolitan Area Planning Council supported by funding from the U.S. Dept. of Housing and Urban Development Sustainable Communities Program and the Mass.
 Dept. of Housing and Community Development Priority Development Fund.

 A “Housing Production Plan” is a document that is approved by the Mass.
 Dept. of Housing and Community Development and includes the following things: